-Subcutaneous Dirofilariosis (Dirofilaria repens)
+Subcutaneous Dirofilaria (Dirofilaria repens)

 Dirofilaria repens is a filarial nematode of dogs (and cats) transmitted by mosquitoes.
 The adult worm commonly found in sub-cutaneous tissue deposit microfilariae that circulate in blood.
-D. repens is zoonotic.
+Dirofilaria repens is zoonotic.

-Parasite: Dirofilaria repens
+Parasite: Dirofilaria repens\

-Common name: Subcutaneous nodule worm
+Common name: Subcutaneous Dirofilaria

-Host: dogs and wild canids
+Host: Dogs, wild canids

-Pre-patent period: 6.75-8.5 months

-Location of adults: subcutaneous tissue and peri-muscular fasciae
+Location of adults: Subcutaneous tissue and peri-muscular fasciae

 Distribution: Africa, southern and central Europe, Asia

-Transmission route: bite of infected mosquito vector
+Transmission route: Mosquitoes

-Zoonotic: Yes

-other Dirofilaria spp. or strains have been reported as causative agents of subcutaneous dirofilariosis in dogs (e.g., Candidatus Dirofilaria hongkongensis), but further research is needed to confirm their identity and/or pathogenic role
+\ Other Dirofilaria spp. or strains have been reported as causative agents of subcutaneous dirofilariosis in dogs (e.g., "Candidatus Dirofilaria hongkongensis"), but further research is needed to confirm their identity and/or pathogenic role.

-D. repens has been reported in Africa, the Middle East, southern Europe and Asia.
+Dirofilaria repens has been reported in Africa, the Middle East, Europe and Asia.

-Infection may be asymptomatic or most commonly present as a generalised dermatological lesions as a result of a hypersensitivity reaction to microfilariae.
-This includes pruritus, erythema, papule formation and secondary alopecia and excoriations ^[1].
+Infection may be asymptomatic or most commonly present as generalised dermatological lesions as a result of a hypersensitivity reaction to microfilariae.
+This includes pruritus, erythema, papule formation and secondary alopecia and excoriations [1].
 Subcutaneous nodules harbouring adult worms are occasionally observed.

 Identification of circulating microfilariae in whole blood using a microfilarial concentration technique (e.g. the modified Knott's method (SOP 5)) is the diagnostic test of choice.
 If a nodule is observable, cytological examination of the fine needle aspirate may reveal the presence of microfilaria.
 Currently, no serological test kits for the detection of D. repens are available.
 In many geographical locations circulating microfilarial densities peak in the late afternoon and evening, especially once the animal has eaten a meal.
 Blood collection during these periods will reduce the probability of a false negative microfilarial detection test.
-Care should also be taken to morphologically differentiate microfilariae of D. repens from other filarial parasites occurring in the area (see Table 3) (e.g. D. immitis, Acanthocheilonema [syn.
-Dipetalonema] spp., Brugia spp.).
+Care should also be taken to morphologically differentiate microfilariae of D. repens from other filarial parasites occurring in the area (see Table 3) (e.g. D. immitis, Acanthocheilonema spp., Brugia spp.).
 Occult infections (lack of observed microfilariae) may complicate diagnosis.

 Treatment is indicated in all positive cases to eliminate the dog as a source of infection to other animals as well as humans.
 No adulticide therapy for this parasite is registered.
-An off-label use of two doses of melarsomine hydrochloride at 2.5 mg/kg IM into the lumbar epaxial musculature, 24 hours apart, combined with a single sub-cutaneous injection of doramectin as a microfilaricidal treatment at 0.4 mg/kg 5 days after the initial adulticide therapy, was shown effective as an adulticidal and microfilaricidal therapy ^[2].
-Alternatively, spot-on products containing moxidectin and selamectin are also efficacious as a microfilaricide and

-TroCCAP : Guidelines for the diagnosis, treatment and control of canine endoparasites in the tropics.
-First Edition May 2017 when used for a longer periods are also efficacious adulticides when administered at labelled monthly intervals ^[3,4].
-Doxycycline 10 mg/kg daily for 30 days combined with a single dose of ivermectin 6 μ g/kg every 15 days for 6 months is also reported as an effective microfilaricide ^[5].
+An off-label use of two doses of melarsomine hydrochloride at 2.5 mg/kg IM into the lumbar epaxial musculature, 24 hours apart, combined with a single sub-cutaneous injection of doramectin as a microfilaricidal treatment at 0.4 mg/kg 5 days after the initial adulticide therapy, was shown effective as an adulticidal and microfilaricidal therapy [2].
+Alternatively, spot-on products containing moxidectin and selamectin are also efficacious as a microfilaricide and when used for longer periods are also efficacious adulticides when administered at labelled monthly intervals [3,4].
+Doxycycline 10 mg/kg PO daily for 30 days combined with a single dose of ivermectin 6 μg/kg PO every 15 days for 6 months is also reported as an effective microfilaricide [5].
 When present, surgical removal of nodules may be warranted.